aljoanto/SN-workspace-utility/README.md

 Workspace solution to view attachments from Catalog Tasks associated with a Requested Item

 # ServiceNow Workspace – View Task Attachments
+In ServiceNow Workspace there is no easy way to view attachments from Catalog Tasks directly from the Requested Item.

+This utility provides a Workspace button that displays those attachments in a modal.

 ## Overview
 This solution allows users to view attachments from Catalog Tasks associated with a Requested Item directly in Workspace.